 - Wheels must be a minimum of 20 inches.

-- Tires wider than 4.75 inches will fit properly within the Bike Clip lift carrier.
+- Tires wider than 4.75 inches will not fit properly within the Bike Clip lift carrier.

 - Large (or oversized) fenders will not fit properly within the Bike Clip lift carrier.
 Standard fenders will fit properly.